Shared-Reality-Lab/IMAGE-HAPI/examples/README.md

 Rather than let the user explore the workspace and move the end effector, the end effector is the one moving the hand of the user.

 Guidance examples use a PID controller to give an smooth response and prevent the end effector of delivering too strong forces, oscillations or other abrupt behaviors.

+## Libraries

+In addition to the hAPI port contained in this repository, there are some additional dependencies under the `libraries` directory.
+These include:

+* `pointInPolygon.js`, an implementation of the even-odd algorithm [from ClaasM](https://github.com/ClaasM/Algorithms/tree/master/src/point_in_polygon/javascript).
+* `vector.js`, a vector class [from lightgl.js](https://github.com/evanw/lightgl.js).